Global Monitoring Division - ESRL-GMD

 The single jet engine Global Hawk is capable of almost 30-hr flight duration, a maximum distance of about 11000 nautical miles (20,000 km), and altitudes as high as 19.8 km.

-Increasing greenhouse gas oncentrations are leading to the production of additional high clouds.
+Background: Increasing greenhouse gas oncentrations are leading to the production of additional high clouds.
 This in turn is allowing for increased stratospheric ozone destruction mediated by the clouds.
 As such, understanding how water vapor circulates between the lower, moister portion of the atmosphere (troposphere) and the higher, drier portion (stratosphere) is important for understanding climate change.

 It is difficult for traditional aircraft to study the tropical tropopause region because of its high altitude (13-18 km), long distance from the US, and extremely cold temperatures of 190 K (-115o F).
 The unmanned Global Hawk though is an ideal platform for such studies.